Requirements to Study in Sweden

 If you have previous university studies, you must submit your upper secondary (high school) qualifications in addition to your university qualifications.
 For some courses and programs, students are only offered places based on their upper secondary qualifications and NOT on their university qualifications.

 To meet the entry requirements for master's level (second cycle or graduate) studies, you must:

-have been awarded a Bachelor's degree (equivalent to a Swedish Kandidatexamen) from an internationally recognised university.
+have been awarded a Bachelor's degree (equivalent to a Swedish Kandidatexamen) from an internationally recognized university.

-Generally speaking, to be admitted to a PhD programme, you must:
+Generally speaking, to be admitted to a PhD program, you must: